Classification under Nuisance Parameters and Generalized Label Shift in Likelihood-Free Inference

-Figure~\ref{fig:cosmic_proportions_gamma} summarizes our results as a function of the confidence level $(1-\alpha)$ for different classification metrics.
-These are computed within true and within predicted gamma rays for two different bins whose border is the median energy level.
-Nuisance-aware prediction sets (NAPS with $\gamma=0$) achieve high precision and low false discovery rates but slightly under-perform relative to the standard Bayes classifier (Appendix~\ref{app:bayes_clf}) for lower energy values (left column in Figure~\ref{fig:cosmic_proportions_gamma}), specifically at low confidence levels.
-This behaviour originates from the complexity of the data: at lower energies it is indeed much harder to distinguish gamma rays from hadrons (see bottom left panel of Figure~\ref{fig:confset_teststat_data}).
-By constructing $(1-\gamma)$ confidence sets for $\bnu$ (see the right panel of Figure~\ref{fig:confset_teststat_data} for an example), we are able to outperform the standard Bayes classifier at all confidence levels (NAPS with $\gamma=0$).
+By constructing $(1-\gamma)$ confidence sets for $\bnu$ (see the right panel of Figure~\ref{fig:confset_teststat_data} for an example), we are able to outperform the standard Bayes classifier at all confidence levels (NAPS with $\gamma>0$).
 This result is explained by the bottom panel in Figure~\ref{fig:cosmic_proportions_gamma}: NAPS predicts a single label only when it is relatively certain about it, and otherwise outputs an ambiguous prediction set that contains both labels.
 Nonetheless, for this example, NAPS with $\gamma=0$ is able to achieve a higher number of true positives and lower number of false negatives relative to the Bayes classifier.
 Additional results and details on the models used can be found in Appendix~\ref{app:cosmic_rays}.